How do I become a Lifeguard?

 The Lifeguard Training Program

-All lifeguards are required to complete their training and testing through the Parks with a four-part program, developed from over 50 years of outstanding lifeguarding experience.
-As the Parks Dept. While we don't accept outside certifications such as those by the Red Cross or YMCA, we welcome all applicants who are seeking to enhance their lifesaving skills through the Parks program.
+All lifeguards are required to complete their training and testing through the Milwaukee County Parks four-part program, developed from over 50 years of outstanding lifeguarding experience.
+While we don't accept outside certificationssuch as those by the Red Cross or YMCA, we do welcome all applicants who are seeking to enhance their lifesaving skills through the Parks program.

 • In-Water Training